Equivalence of Grandfather and Information Antinomy Under Intervention: Causal structure and interventions

-To allow for interventions, and similarly to the classical interventional model of Ref.~\cite{Allen2016} or the classical split nodes of Ref.~\cite{barrett2019quantum}, we augment a causal structure to incorporate interventions.\footnote{We divert from the definitions in the mentioned articles in order to be more general; for split nodes the ``input'' and ``output'' of a party are elements from the same set.
+To allow for interventions, and similarly to the classical interventional model of Ref.~\cite{Allen2016} or the classical split nodes of Ref.~\cite{barrett2019quantum}, we augment a causal structure with parties.\footnote{We divert from the definitions in the mentioned articles in order to be more general; for split nodes the ``input'' and ``output'' of a party are elements from the same set.
 Any causal structure with split nodes can be transformed into a causal structure as we define it here.} The main idea is that every party is a vertex~$i$ and can freely choose\footnote{By this local physics does not depend on whether the causal structure is cyclic or acyclic (see Section~\ref{sec:intro}).
 What we mean by ``freely choose'' is that every intervention is possible.} the function~$\mu_i$.
-Furthermore, if we remove all incoming edges to the parties, then the graph is acyclic. \begin{definition}[Causal structure with interventions and induced function] A {\em causal structure with interventions\/} is a tuple~$(G,X,\mu\setminus \{\mu_v\}_{v\in P},P)$ where \begin{itemize} \item $(G,X,\mu)$ is a causal structure, \item $P\subseteq V$ is a non-empty set of {\em parties}, and \item $(V,E\setminus \{(u,v)\in E\mid v\in P\})$ is an {\em acyclic\/} graph. \end{itemize} For every party~$i\in P$ we define \begin{itemize} \item the {\em input space\/} as~$\mathcal{I}_i:=\bigtimes_{j\in\Pa(i)}X_j$, and the {\em output space\/} as~$\mathcal{O}_i:=X_i$, \item the {\em intervention of party~$i$\/} as a function~$f_i:\mathcal{I}_i\rightarrow\mathcal{O}_i$ of his or her choice, and \item the {\em induced function for party~$i$\/} as~$\omega_i:\bigtimes_{j\in P} \mathcal O_j\rightarrow \mathcal I_i$, where, by starting at the vertexes from the set~$\Pa(i)$, we successively apply the functions from~$\mu$ until we reach all ancestors of the vertexes in~$\Pa(i)$ with respect to the directed acyclic graph~$(V,E\setminus \{(u,v)\in E\mid v\in P\})$. \end{itemize} The {\em $|P|$-party induced function\/}~$\omega$ is defined as the list~$\omega=(\omega_i)_{i\in P}$ and has signature~$\bigtimes_{i\in P}\mathcal O_i\rightarrow \bigtimes_{i\in P}\mathcal{I}_i$.
-Upon intervention~$\{f_i\}_{i\in P}$, {\em consistent assignment\/} of values to the vertexes exists if and only if~$\exists \{x_v\}_{v\in V}$ such that for every party~$i$ the value~$x_i$ equals~$f_i$ applied to the corresponding values, and for every vertex~$v\in V\setminus P$ the value~$x_v$ is equal to~$\mu_x$ applied to the corresponding values. \end{definition} An example of such a causal structure is shown in Fig.~\ref{fig:causalstructure}.
+Furthermore, if we remove all incoming edges to the parties, then the graph has no directed cycles.\footnote{The reason for this condition is that otherwise interventions might have no influence on whether the grandfather or information antinomy arises. {\it E.g.}, imagine a causal structure with a detached loop free of any party such that the loop will always lead to an inconsistency.
+Our result can be read in the following way: If the parties {\em can\/} generate the grandfather antinomy, then they {\em can\/} also generate the information antinomy and vice versa.} \begin{definition}[Causal structure with interventions and induced function] A {\em causal structure with interventions\/} is a tuple~$(G,X,\mu\setminus \{\mu_v\}_{v\in P},P)$ where $(G,X,\mu)$ is a causal structure, $P\subseteq V$ is a non-empty set of {\em parties}, and $(V,E\setminus \{(u,v)\in E\mid v\in P\})$ is a directed {\em acyclic\/} graph.
+For every party~$i\in P$ we define the {\em input space\/} as~$\mathcal{I}_i:=\bigtimes_{j\in\Pa(i)}X_j$, and the {\em output space\/} as~$\mathcal{O}_i:=X_i$, the {\em intervention\/} as a function~$f_i:\mathcal{I}_i\rightarrow\mathcal{O}_i$ of his or her choice, and the {\em induced function\/} as~$\omega_i:\bigtimes_{j\in P} \mathcal O_j\rightarrow \mathcal I_i$, as the function described by the causal structure.
+The {\em $|P|$-party induced function\/}~$\omega$ is defined as the list~\mbox{$\omega=(\omega_i)_{i\in P}$} and has signature~$\bigtimes_{i\in P}\mathcal O_i\rightarrow \bigtimes_{i\in P}\mathcal{I}_i$.
+Upon intervention~$\{f_i\}_{i\in P}$, {\em consistent assignment\/} of values to the vertexes exists if and only if there exists a family~$\{x_v\}_{v\in V}$ such that for every party~$i$ the value~$x_i$ equals~$f_i$ applied to the corresponding values, and for every vertex~$v\in V\setminus P$ the value~$x_v$ is equal to~$\mu_x$ applied to the corresponding values. \end{definition} An example of such a causal structure is shown in Fig.~\ref{fig:causalstructure}.